syncfusion-content/wpf-docs/wpf/Grid/Real-Time-Applications.md

 2. Excel-like UI Applications

-   Another important application is Excel like UI that simulates MS Excel 2007 and gives an appearance that resembles excel.
+   Another important application is Excel like UI that simulates Microsoft Excel 2007 and gives an appearance that resembles excel.
 This application exhibits the following excel characteristics:

    * Excel like Current Cell
    * Formula Cells